Parallel-NetCDF/PnetCDF/sneak_peek.md

   + test/adios/att.c - tests if PnetCDF can access ADIOS attributes.
   + test/adios/indep.c - tests if PnetCDF can access ADIOS variables independently.
   + test/burst_buffer/varn.c -- to test varn API when burst buffer driver is used.
-The test includes cases when argument counts is NULL or some of the elements in counts are NULL.
+The test includes cases when argument counts are is or some of the elements in counts are NULL.

 * Conformity with NetCDF library